Tokyo Area Guide: Koenji 高円寺

 Koenji by day

-Clothing Koenji is - along with Harajuku and Shimokitazawa - famous for its second hand clothing stores.
-Turn right out of the south exit of Koenji Station, walk through the covered PAL Arcade, and you are in the second hand clothing store area, centered around Look Street.
+Koenji is - along with Harajuku and Shimokitazawa - famous for its second hand clothing stores.
+Turn right out of the south exit of Koenji Station, walk through the covered PAL Arcade, and you are in the second hand clothing store area, centered around Look Street, which runs all the way down to Shin-Koenji Station on the Marunouchi Subway Line.

 Look Street is where the young come to look for cool, usually second-hand, clothing.
 The street escaped damage during WWII, and stores from that era give the street a retro feel.
 Far from hawking just grunge, most of the merchandise is in very good condition, and many very well priced, cutting edge, good looking items are to be found.